React VS. Angular

 Angular

-• Angular may have a steeper learning curve, which can slow initial development, especially for those new to the framework.
+• Angular may be harder to learn.
+This can slow early development, especially for new users.

-• For large and complex applications, Angular’s structured architecture and powerful features can speed up development in the long run.
+• For big and complex applications, Angular has a structured architecture.
+Its powerful features can speed up development in the long run.

 • The Angular CLI offers commands and code generation features, saving time during development.